Philadelphia Medical Malpractice Lawyers Advocate for Patients Harmed by Medication Errors

 With modern medicine comes an explosion of new drugs for treating serious ailments.
 But with these modern miracle workers came a new threat—medication errors.
 Medication errors occur when a person ends up taking a different medicine or a different dosage than prescribed by the physician, or when the drug prescribed is dangerous to the person because it interacts with other prescribed medications, or because the patient has an allergy or other negative reaction to it.

 In the U.S., more than 7,000 people die from medication errors annually.
 Millions more endure unneeded pain and extended illness from taking the wrong medicine.
 If you or a loved one has suffered from a medication error, you may be entitled to seek damages from the responsible parties.
 At McCann & Wall, our Philadelphia medical malpractice lawyers are here to help.
-With more than 26 years of combined experience, we conduct a complete investigation into every case, working to determine exactly how the error occurred and who was responsible.
+With more than five decades of combined experience, we conduct a complete investigation into every case, working to determine exactly how the error occurred and who was responsible.
 In every case, we strive to maximize the compensation available for the harm you have suffered.
 With more than $100 million in settlements and verdicts, our record of success speaks volumes.

 How do medication errors occur?